skypjack/entt/docs/md/entity.md

 There exists another version of the `get` member function that accepts a range of entities to serialize.
-It can be used to _filter_ out those entities that shouldn't be serialized for some reasons:
+It can be used to _filter_ out those entities that should not be serialized for some reasons:

 ```cpp
 const auto view = registry.view<serialize>();